 As we present ourselves to Father each day, and make time to be with Father, reading His Word and praying, He becomes a safeguard for us!
 Through trusting in His Word and His mercy, as well as our humble prayers, then we are renewed by the power of His Spirit, day by day, little by little.
 By spending time with Him [even a few minutes being better than none!], Father makes us more receptive to His guidance, and to His grace that enables us.

-As we saw in Trusting in Yahuwah With All Your Heart, when we acknowledge Yahuwah in all our ways, then He refreshes our innermost being.
+As we saw in Trusting in Yahuwah With All Your Heart, when we acknowledge Yahuwah in all our ways, no matter how small the matter, then He refreshes our innermost being.
 He energizes us, and gives us confidence in His lovingkindness to lead us “in paths of righteousness for his name’s sake” (Psalms 23:3).

 Without Yahuwah, we will sink!
 Without Him, we are undone!
 But with Yahuwah’s daily enablement of grace and mercy, we will walk in newness of life!
 It is only by His life, and by His grace, that He strengthens us, and enables us to be obedient!